BattMoTeam/BattMo/readme.rst

 Installation
 ------------

+Before cloning this reposity you must make sure you have **Git LFS** installed.
+See `https://git-lfs.com` for instructions on downloading and installation.

 BattMo is based on `MRST <https://www.sintef.no/Projectweb/MRST/>`_, which provides a general unstructured grid format, generic MATLAB automatic differentiation tools and Newton solvers.
 The MRST code source wil be installed directly via **git submodules**.
 To install BattMo, you have therefore to clone this repository with the submodule option